Taishi-Y/Foursquare-API-client-sample-app-for-Android/README.md

 ```

-This is an layout of item for listview in MainActivity.
+This is a layout of item for listview in MainActivity.

 item_list.xml:
 ```xml